 - Contact The Bruce Weider Law Firm for a free consultation.

 The Workers’ Compensation system may be responsible for paying reasonable medical care, including your doctor, hospital, surgical, pharmacy, and other health care services.
 These services are provided until your work-related injury has stabilized and reached a point where further recovery is not expected.

 Have You Been Denied Health Benefits?

 If you are wrongly denied benefits, The Bruce Weider Law Firm will file a claim and get you the benefits you deserve.
 You are entitled to lost wages – and we’re committed to doing whatever is necessary to recover those wages for our clients.

 How Much Can I Expect to Get From Worker’s Compensation?

 The amount of your lost wages check is 60-75 percent of your total wages and certain benefits, depending on your marital status and number of dependent children you have when you are injured.
-If you are able to work, but your earning capacity has been reduced, you are entitled to “loss of earning power” benefits.
+If you can work, but your earning capacity has been reduced, you are entitled to "loss of earning power" benefits.
 Wage loss benefits must be calculated using a complicated formula.
 Your receipt of other government benefits (such as Social Security) will also affect the amount of lost wages.

 The sooner you call us, the more we can help.
 We can help you regarding every aspect of your Workers’ Compensation matter.
 For a free consultation about your Workers’ Compensation case, contact The Bruce Weider Law Firm.
 There is no attorney fee unless we receive benefits for you.